Apply for an I-20 or DS-2019

 Attend an I-20/DS-2019 Information Session

 Get tips on successfully applying for an I-20/DS-2019 from NYU.
-If no workshop listed works with your schedule, check our recorded workshops page to view a previously recorded Tips on the I-20/DS-2019 Application Process.
+If no live workshop is listed, view a previously recorded Tips on the I-20/DS-2019 Application Process.

 Upcoming Information Sessions: